Work

 Most Korean job postings are legitimate.
 The ones that are not tend to fall into a few patterns.

 • No company name disclosed.
 Listings that hide behind a recruiter or agency name without naming the actual employer until after the interview.
-Often correlates with hagwon contract patterns we cover separately.
+Often correlates with hagwon contract patterns covered separately.

 • Pay-to-apply or pay-to-train fees.
 Korean labor law prohibits employers from charging job seekers for the privilege of being hired.
 Any platform asking you to wire training fees, equipment fees, or recruitment fees is a scam.